Code-Institute-Submissions/MS2-FilmAnseo/README.md

 The site has a navigation bar that includes a hamburger icon (links to the contact form and about sections of the page).
 It also contains the site title and an icon (marker) that immediately helps to explain the site purpose.

 ### Audio Clip for Irish Pronunciation
-Toursits are one of th target audiences of the site.
+Toursits are one of the target audiences of the site.
 They (as well as many Irish people) will not be familiar with the meaning or pronunciation of the word 'anseo'.
 If the meaning is not already clear from the various site elements and the How to Use the Map instructions, a translation of *anseo* and an audio clip with its pronunciation is included in the About section of the page.

 ## Features to Implement in the Future
 Thinking about a second iteration, the following features would be nice to have: